-Making an insurance sales over the phone can be intimidating, but you can make the process much easier by following these tips on how to sell over the phone:
+Making insurance sales over the phone can be intimidating, but you can make the process much easier by following these tips on how to sell over the phone:

 This list has just a few ideas to enhance your telephone sales.
 You can consider other resources like TelephoneLists.biz to make the process even easier!